jnoortheen/pipm/README.md

     - better than pipenv and do not interfere much in environment management with pew
     - the problems I faced are related to installing dependencies in remote servers/docker environments.
     As the project matures this problem might get resolved.

+# TODOs:

+ - rm will check whether a package is present in setup.cfg